Want to start your Elon experience before you arrive on campus? Check back for the 2015 FSE brochure and registration!

 Program Cost: $320

-Pre-Serve is a service experience offered by the Kernodle Center for Service Learning and Community Engagement.
-Participants in the Pre-Serve program learn about the important social issues facing our county and how service can be used as a tool for personal growth and community building.
-This program will allow you to meet other incoming students who share an enthusiasm for service.
-You will spend a week living on campus and working within the nearby Burlington community.
-In past years, Pre-Serve participants have worked to build houses with Habitat for Humanity, assisted with therapeutic riding lessons at Kopper Top Life Learning Center, worked with children at the Boys and Girls Club, and served meals to the hungry at Allied Churches.
-With Pre-Serve, you will learn about the community you will be a part of for the next four years.
+Pre-Serve is an immersive service experience offered through the Kernodle Center for Service Learning and Community Engagement.
+Participants will engage in volunteer opportunities, explore complex social issues, and delve into how service can be used as a tool for personal growth.
+Pre-Serve will allow you to meet other incoming students who share an enthusiasm for service and a passion for social justice.
+You will spend a week living on campus, exploring Elon and the nearby Burlington community, and getting to know a variety of faculty, staff, and administrators at Elon.
+In past years, Pre-Serve participants have worked to build houses with Habitat for Humanity, assisted with therapeutic riding lessons at Kopper Top Life Learning Center, worked with children at the Boys and Girls Club, and served meals at Allied Churches.